 A non-frightening, educational look at our furry and feathered creatures of the night, your family’s visit will end with a campfire, snack and songs!
 Advance ticket purchase advised.
 The Emily Oaks Nature Center is located at 4650 Brummel St. For ticket and event information call (847) 674-1500, ext.
 2500.

-The Skatium has been haunting the whole family at Halloween for more than 39 years!
-This year, dress up in costume and hit the ice for our two hour free skate, where we will judge the best costumes.
+The Skatium has been haunting the whole family at Halloween now more than for 40 years!
+This year, dress up in costume and hit the ice for our two hour public skating session, where we TV's Svengoolie will judge the best costumes.
 The Skatium Ice Arena is located at 9300 Weber Park Pl.
-For info call (847) 674-1500, ext.
+For details call (847) 674-1500, ext.
 2900.

 Santa is coming to the Skokie Park District!
 Please join us for a delicious pancake breakfast, entertainment and a raffle.
-Take pictures with Santa at this all ages event on a date TBA at the Oakton Community Center, 4701 Oakton St. Register online.
+Take pictures with Santa at this all ages event on at the Oakton Community Center, 4701 Oakton St. Register online or in person.

-In two separate events, Santa will also call or write your child.
+In two separate events, Santa will call or write your child.
 Click here for a Santa Form and make sure to turn it in before the deadline.
-For additional information regarding any of our three Santa events, call (847) 674-1500, ext.
+For deadline information regarding any of our three Santa events, call (847) 674-1500, ext.
 2700.